-Mummy's Day Out: Joy FM to celebrate mothers with Crown Forest Experience on May 10 - MyJoyOnline
+Mummy's Day Out: Joy FM to celebrate mothers with Crown Forest experience on May 10 - MyJoyOnline

 Audio By Carbonatix

-The event, designed to honour mothers, will feature a range of outdoor and recreational activities, including paddle boating, horse riding, quad biking and a safari tour.
+Joy FM is set to honour mothers with a curated outdoor experience dubbed Mummy’s Day Out on Sunday, May 10, offering a blend of relaxation, adventure, and entertainment.

-Participants will also engage in games such as dance contests and “unwrap the prize”, alongside a unique opportunity to encounter the Ogyafokwa crocodile, described as a revered protector.
+The event will be held at Crown Forest, in the Central Region, where every activity has been designed to celebrate motherhood and give participants a memorable escape from their daily routines.

-The experience will also include a spread of local dishes and drinks, with live music from the Adwenkoro Band to round off the day.
+From paddle boating and horseback riding to quad biking, the experience promises a mix of calm and thrill.
+Participants will also enjoy a safari-style adventure and get the rare opportunity to encounter the famed Ogyafokwa crocodile, revered as a symbolic protector.

-Packages are priced at GHS 800 for single entry and GHS 1,500 for double entry.
-Interested patrons are encouraged to book via call or WhatsApp on 0591709309.
+Beyond the activities, the event will feature games and competitions with prizes, alongside a rich spread of local dishes and refreshing drinks.
+Live music from the Adwenkoro Band is expected to set the tone for a lively and engaging atmosphere throughout the day.

-The Joy FM Crown Forest Experience is organised in partnership with The Crown Forest, where nature meets luxury.
+Organisers describe the initiative as more than just a recreational outing, positioning it as a meaningful celebration of mothers and their enduring role in society.

 Latest Stories